akanksha844/Food-App---Single-Page-Application/README.md

 1. Cards in which Recipes are categorised under Food type ( Breakfast, Lunch, Dinner, Snack etc) with Recipe name (Cheesy Breadsticks, HamBurger, Apple Cider Donuts etc)

-2  Users can check out Preview image to follow given recipes (like to get more information about cheesy breadstiacks etc)
+2  Users can check out Preview image to follow given recipes (like to get more information about cheesy breadsticks etc)

 3. Information page of recipe will have Recipe_name, type of recipe , like button, instructions required to make that recipe etc.